Com-Lum/MMM-RMV/README.md

 		Ctype: '', // These transport types will be ignored "Tram,Bus,Sub,Train,Unk"
 		showblocked: false, // Show the blocked transport types/lines in a separate line
 		maxC: 15, // maximum displayed connections (standard = 15) out of the requested Journeys
-		maxT: 60, // time frame for the listed connections
+		maxT: 60, // maximum time frame for the listed connections
+		minT: 0, // if time in minutes until departure drops below this value the connection will not be displayed
 		maxJ: 50, // requested connections from server (includes all departures for the current station)
         	updateInterval: '1 * 60 * 1000' // default: once per minute
 		relT: 45, // uses absolute time above limit